MultisampledNight/flow/src/gfx/draw.typ

     let maybe-arrowhead = if (
       queue.len() == 0
-      and frame.at("last-is-arrow", default: true)
+      and frame.at("arrow", default: true)
     ) {
       // oh that means we want to draw an arrowhead
       // though if this is a modifier, that information needs to be propagated instead

       if _is-modifier(part) {
-        part.last-is-arrow = true
+        part.arrow = true
       }

       (mark: (end: arrow-mark))